 We are looking for solutions, not sloganeering.
 We believe those solutions are based in our common humanity and not in an us-or-them choosing of sides.

-We want those solutions to determine the systems we use to bind our communities together, rather than accepting systems that determine the solutions we are bound to.
+We want those solutions to determine the systems we use to bind our communities together, rather than accepting systems that determine solutions we are bound by.

 Think banking, communication, economy, education, energy, entertainment, politics, religion, and transportation.
 Think about all the systems we rely on.
 Are they serving your needs?
 How might they be better?

 Think about what works for you and what you work for.